-You must seek approval from the Management Committee if you want to erect a shed, greenhouse or polytunnel on your plot.
+You must seek approval from the Committee if you want to erect a shed or greenhouse on your plot.
 Please contact the Plot Manager to discuss.

-- New sheds should be no bigger than 6ft x 4ft (1.8m x 1.2m) - Greenhouses should be no bigger than 6ft x 8ft - (1.8m x 2.5m) - Polytunnel size by agreement - Any new sheds and greenhouses should have polycarbonate glazing
+- New sheds should be no bigger than 6ft x 4ft - Greenhouses should be no bigger than 6ft x 8ft - Any new sheds and greenhouses should have polycarbonate glazing

-If any glass panes break in an existing greenhouse or shed, these should only be replaced with polycarbonate glazing.

-Any structures, including sheds and greenhouses, are to be kept clear of plot boundaries to allow the mower to cut the grass paths, and their position should not be detrimental to neighbouring plots.
-Structures should be sited 3 feet from site boundary hedges/fences.
-Remember that if your plot includes a hedge you need to be able to safely access the area for hedge maintenance.
+If any glass panes break in an existing greenhouse or shed, these should be replaced with polycarbonate glazing.
+Any structures, including sheds and greenhouses are to be kept clear of plot boundaries to allow the mower to cut the grass paths, and their position should not be detrimental to neighbouring plots.
+It is your responsibility to keep your plot and any buildings or structures on it in a safe and tidy condition, and to remove any broken glass from the site immediately.